 Sherwin Williams Proclassic

-I ended up using ProClassic Waterborne Interior Acrylic Enamel by Sherwin Williams And let me tell you…’it cost to be the boss’ as my mom used to say.
+I ended up using ProClassic Waterborne Interior Acrylic Enamel by Sherwin Williams And let me tell you…’it costs to be the boss’ as my mom used to say.
 This was NOT cheap paint, BUT it covers and holds up like a dream.
-I got a quart of it mixed in Reflections in satin finish for the upper cabinets.
+I got a quart of it mixed in Reflections in a satin finish for the upper cabinets.
 I waited until Sherwin Williams had a 40% off sale and scooped up all my supplies at once.
 The Proclassic dried rock hard.